 Sponsored content in collaboration with NVIDIA Studio.

 New Blender releases are always cause for celebration, and it's time to celebrate, folks!
-The highly anticipated Blender 3.5 has finally arrived, revolutionizing the world of 3D creation with countless enhancements and new features, all while paving the way for the upcoming massive 4.0 release.
+The highly anticipated Blender 3.5 was released just a short few weeks ago, revolutionizing the world of 3D creation with countless enhancements and new features, all while paving the way for the upcoming massive 4.0 release.
+Not resting on their laurels, Blender's developers just released a corrective version, Blender 3.5.1, addressing 59 issues found in the latest release.

 Many Light Sampling

 One of the key features in Blender 3.5 is Cycles' introduction of Light Trees, also known as Many Lights Sampling.
-This new addition to the path-tracer efficiently samples scenes with numerous lights, significantly reducing noise while slightly increasing render times per sample.
-Moreover, materials with emission now feature a new Emission Sampling setting, further improving the rendering process.
-Combined with RTX Hardware, path-tracing in cycles has never been more efficient.
+This new addition to the path-tracer streamlines the sampling process in scenes with multiple lights, significantly minimizing noise while marginally increasing render times per sample.
+When paired with RTX Hardware, path-tracing in Cycles reaches new heights of efficiency.

 Another groundbreaking feature in Blender 3.5 is the debut of the viewport compositor, part of the real-time compositor project.
 The viewport compositor applies the compositing node tree directly to the viewport, offering an entirely new level of interactivity and novel workflows for creators.
 This speed and performance is unlocked by virtue of the viewport compositor being a fully GPU based re-write, leveraging graphics hardware to do what it does best, at blazing speed.
 With the first iteration of this feature now available, users can expect even more advancements in the future.